Definition of Motto

 In Return.

 Although this short and pithy poem does not show the motto of the African Americans living in the United States, yet it gives clues to what a motto is and how it is adopted.
-Perhaps, the objective of Langston Hughes is to ask his race to give a tit-for-tat reply to racial discrimination and apply this as a motto as the last two lines demonstrate it.
+It is possible that Langston Hughes’ goal was to urge his race to respond to racial discrimination in kind, as evidenced by the final two lines, thereby proposing it as a mantra.

 Example #2